Discover the Dargan Arch in the Blue Mountains

 The 1.5 km return walking track to Dargan Arch is relatively easy, but the track is not signposted, and there is no fencing at the arch.

-The trail to get there is easy, but care must be taken when walking across the arch and climbing down to the bottom.
+The trail to get there is easy, but care must be taken when walking across the arch and venturing down to the bottom.
 Wearing good hiking shoes is essential.

 Start of the Walk